mwillsey/mwillsey.github.io/index.md

 <img id="max-photo" style="max-height: 300px" class="right" src="/assets/max.jpg">

-I'm a post-doctoral researcher in computer science at the University of Washington.

 In January 2024, I will start as an Assistant Professor in [EECS at UC Berkeley](https://eecs.berkeley.edu/).

 My current focus is [`egg`],